Oxford's distinctive governance structure stems from its long history.

 The Vice-Chancellor holds office for seven years and is the senior officer of the University.

-There are five Pro-Vice-Chancellors who have specific portfolios in Development and External Affairs; Education; Gardens, Libraries and Museums; Planning and Resources; and Research and Innovation.
-In addition, the University’s Head of Brexit Strategy and its Advocate for Equality and Diversity are Pro-Vice-Chancellors.
+There are six Pro-Vice-Chancellors who have specific portfolios in Development and External Affairs; Education; Innovation; People & Gardens, Libraries and Museums; Planning and Resources; and Research.
+In addition, the Head of Brexit Strategy and the Advocate for Equality and Diversity are Pro-Vice-Chancellors.
 There are also up to eight Pro-Vice-Chancellors without portfolio, who undertake a range of duties on behalf of the Vice-Chancellor, including presiding at degree ceremonies and chairing electoral boards.

 Information on and links to the main bodies involved in the University's governance, its legislation, its elections, and on the team supporting the governance structures.